 Gaps of knowledge about ABU, ABR, and on regulations were perceived as barriers to their implementation.

-Others believed that the majority of respondents lacked sufficient knowledge about ABU and ABR.
-As a result, respondents reported that the ABR increase was due by overuse of antibiotics, incorrect dosage and duration, and the use of banned antibiotics.
-The emergence of resistance on farms has led farmers to increase dosage and switch of antibiotics, leading to untreatable conditions, higher farm expenditure, and the need to find alternative solutions.
-Only a few respondents identified the impact on human health as a long-term consequence, and most farmers perceived ABR as invisible with only long-term effects.
+For the respondents, the rise of ABR was due to overuse of antibiotics, incorrect dosage and duration, and the use of banned antibiotics by farmers.
+Stakeholders, including farmers reported that the emergence of resistance on farms has led them to increase dosage and switch of antibiotics, leading to untreatable conditions, higher farm expenditure, and the need to find alternative solutions.
+Only a few respondents identified the impact on human health, and most farmers perceived ABR as invisible with only long-term effects.
+Except for farmers, all other stakeholder categories perceived users, national and local private stakeholders and local governmental authorities as not having enough knowledge on ABU and ABR.

 “It’s true that the officers don’t really understand what antimicrobial resistance is, not to mention farmers.
 Especially, they believe what they see, but the effect of AMR has long-term consequence that are not immediately visible.”
 (IW25, local veterinary service)

-In terms of regulations, stakeholders, with the exception of central government actors, had a limited understanding of the decree on antibiotic usage in feed, but awareness of the circular on prescription was limited and confused with a previous law (Law on Veterinary Medicine, 2015).
+In terms of regulations, stakeholders, except for central government actors, had a limited understanding of the decree on antibiotic usage in feed.
+Their awareness of the circular on prescription was limited and confused with a previous law (Law on Veterinary Medicine, 2015).
 Farmers and local drug sellers were the least aware of regulations, followed by communal and district veterinarians and sometimes Sub-DAHLP.
 National companies, the national government, and researchers were all aware of the regulatory changes.
 Respondents’ understanding of mandatory prescription regulations was low, especially for farmers who did not understand the benefit of this regulation.
-Mass media, the internet, and loudspeakers were the principal sources of information for drug sellers and farmers, but they recognized the need to increase communication around new laws.
+Mass media, the internet, and community loudspeakers were the principal sources of information for drug sellers and farmers, but they recognized the need to increase communication around new laws.
 Some workshops were also organized by companies together with the government.

 Technical guidance availability on the implementation of regulations

-At the central and international levels , the respondents were all aware of the regulations but unsure of how to implement them in practice.
-Not technical guidance was provided, and it was not clear how regulations should be enforced.
+At the central and international levels (private, public, and international partners), the respondents were all aware of the regulations but unsure of how to implement them in practice.
+No technical guidance was provided, and it was not clear how regulations should be enforced.
 Moreover, regulations were also perceived as incomplete, especially because details regarding on-farm inspections were not included (number of inspections per year, exact procedure).
-They consider this is significant because, even if buying feed containing antibiotics for chickens older than 21 days was banned, farmers continued to add antibiotics to the feed.
-For some respondents, stricter sanctions should also be included in the regulations to oblige farmers and producers to comply with them.
+They consider this to be significant because, even if buying feed containing antibiotics for chickens older than 21 days was banned, farmers continued to add antibiotics to the feed.
+For some respondents, stricter sanctions should also be included in the regulations to oblige farmers and feed producers to comply with them.

 The lack of technical guidance and economic interest for farmers was also identified as a barrier to their implementation.